FarelW/Tucil3_13522047/README.md

 To run this project, you will need to perform several installations, including:
 - `Java Development Kit (JDK)` : You'll need JDK 11 or later because JavaFX was decoupled from the JDK starting from Java 11.
 - `JavaFX SDK` : JavaFX is no longer included with the JDK from Java 11 onward, you need to download it separately.
+I am using JavaFX version 22.
 For [Windows](https://download2.gluonhq.com/openjfx/22.0.1/openjfx-22.0.1_windows-x64_bin-sdk.zip) and for [Linux](https://download2.gluonhq.com/openjfx/22.0.1/openjfx-22.0.1_linux-x64_bin-sdk.zip)

 ## Installation

-If you want to run this program you will have 2 terminal opened for the GameEngine and Bot
+If you want to run this program you will have a terminal on the root directory and make sure you've already installed the prerequisites

 1. Clone this repository :
 ```shell